sureshdurga/seniorproject2015/ZacandAdam.md

 ##POA done?
 1. Made negative progress.
-2. Some preprocessign is necessary
+2. Some preprocessing is necessary
 3. SRS is a WIP

 ##POA?

 1. Make the preprocessing work
 2. Some thing need to be reworked

+#6/3/2015

+#Very very late!!!

+#POA?

+Adam/Zac are going to start working on assets that work to the music (BPM)